LinuxForHealth/health-patterns/services/nlp-insights/doc/developer/http_endpoints.md

 # Error Responses
 Responses with status codes in the 4xx range usually have a json body with a "message" property with a human readable description.
 Other details about the error may also be included in the structure.

-## Example for invalid json sent to discoverInsights API:
+## Example response when an invalid json is sent to the discoverInsights API:
+* Status Code = 400

 ```json
 {